arman2289/ForestLandscapeAnalysis/images/README.md

  ## Visualizations

 The package includes tools for generating visualizations similar to these examples:
+## Visualizations

+The package includes tools for generating visualizations similar to these examples:

 ![Fragmentation Framework](images/fragmentation-framework-fig1.jpg)
 *A theoretical framework of forest fragmentation and its consequences*